 - Students will receive a certificate of participation, access to the EQUIP handbook, email alerts to area events, the EQUIP newsletter, and opportunities to participate in EQUIP events for college students.

 - Students will receive personal mentoring from a Quillen College of Medicine Rural Primary Care Track medical student.

 This four-week experience is for EQUIP college students during the summer between the Sophomore and Junior year.
 EQUIP students are expected to participate in the Appalachian Preceptorship.
 While on campus students will stay in dormitories at no cost and attend an AMCAS prep course, have shadowing opportunities and do a focused community needs assessment.
 Students will spend 3-weeks in a rural community working alongside a physician.

 EQUIP will work with the student to identify physician shadowing opportunities in their home community.
 We ask the student to take an active role in finding their own shadowing opportunity.

-Students successfully completing EQUIP, as found in the EQUIP Guidebook, will be granted an interview at the Quillen College of Medicine upon completion of all necessary application materials.
+Students obtaining the following will be granted an interview at the Quillen College of Medicine upon completion and submission of all AMCAS and supplemental application materials.